jeevanivas420-dot/JKFLIPFLOP-USING-IF-ELSE/README.md

 **PROGRAM**

 /* Program for flipflops and verify its truth table in quartus using Verilog programming.
-Developed by: RegisterNumber:
+Developed by: JEEVA NIVAS M RegisterNumber: 2501584
 */

 **RTL LOGIC FOR FLIPFLOPS**